autolab-fi/metropolia-esp32/lessons/module_1/first_maneuver.md

 ### Assignment

-Write code for the rover to **turn right, then turn left, and finally turn left again**.
+Write code for the rover to perform your the following maneuvering on the martian surface.Make the rover to rotate according to the following plan :
+1.90 degrees to right
+2.45 degrees to left
+3.135 degrees to right
+4.15 degrees to right

 ```cpp
 #include <rover.h>